 The most popular use of bean bags is as an extra bedside seat, especially in guest rooms.
 If you have small children, these are also a great solution to add another sleeping space to your room.
+There're numerous benefits of having bean bags for kids.
 You can take any old bag and toss it on your bed as a temporary seating option or buy one that’s specifically designed for that purpose from a company like Intex.
 The latter can cost anywhere from $50 to over $200, depending on what you’re looking for (size, type, etc.).

 6) Couch Alternative